imranalmunyeem/Selenium-Python-Selenium-4-/Guide.md

                 --- driver.quit(): The quit() method quits the driver, closing every associated window.

                 --- driver.close(): The close() method closes the currently focused window, quitting the driver if the current window is the only open window.
 If there are no windows open, it will error out.

+### ⚫ Difference between findElement and findElements Methods?
+                --- FindElement() Method:
+                        --- This command is used to access any single element on the web page
+                        --- It will return the object of the first matching element of the specified locator
+                        --- It will throw NoSuchElementException when it fails to identify the element

+                --- FindElements() Method:
+                        --- This command is used to uniquely identify the list of web elements within the web page.
+                        --- The usage of this method is very limited
+                        --- If the element doesn’t exist on the page then, then it will return value with an empty list